-Dick Steele, Agent WD-40 is assigned by his director, to stop the evil General Rancor from destroying the world.
-WD-40 believed Rancor was dead and he teams up with the hot KGB agent Veronique Ukrinsky to find Rancor and save the world.
+Dick Steele, Agent WD-40 is assigned by his Director, to stop the evil General Rancor from destroying the world.
+WD-40 believed Rancor was dead and he teams up with the hot K.G.B.
+Agent Veronique Ukrinsky to find Rancor and save the world.

 Another spoof from the mind of Mel Brooks.
 This time he's out to poke fun at the Dracula myth.
 Basically, he took "Bram Stoker's Dracula," gave it a new cast and a new script and made a big joke out of it.
 The usual, rich English are attacked by Dracula and Dr. Van Helsing is brought in to save the day.Written by

 Jason Ihle <firstname.lastname@example.org>

 9 of 9 people found this review helpful.